 You can start by asking employees to consider their own biological clocks.
 Are they early birds or night owls?
 Do they prefer to put in long hours to get the job done or work in bursts, taking lots of short breaks?

 Encourage employees to document their productivity over several weeks.
-This should be done with the assurance that they don’t have to share their findings, unless they want to.
-The most important things to note are what time of day were they able to get the most work done and for how long.
-Financial Management Magazine describes being productive as being “able to maintain focus for 60 to 90 minutes.”
+This should be done with the assurance that they don’t have to share their findings unless they want to.
+The most important things to note are what time of day they were able to get the most work done and for how long.
+Financial Management Magazine describes being productive as being “able to maintain focus for 60 to 90 minutes”.

 For times when employees are productive, what sort of things enabled them?
 Were they listening to music?
 Was it the particular task that they found interesting?